 In each block, the volumetric contribution of the seven domains was calculated directly from the litho-geochemical wireframes and the erosional unconformities.
 Approximately half of the blocks lie entirely inside a single domain; the other half have a mixture of two or more domains.
-For each domain that contributes to a block, Multiple Indicator Kriging (MIK) was used to estimate the gold grade distribution of its selective mining units (SMUs) using nearby samples from the same domain, with the SMU size based on planned equipment size, bench height, blast hole spacing, and on the experience of the operating mine at Tarkwa, in the same type of paleoplacer gold deposit.
-A $200\times200\times25$ m search ellipsoid was used for the MIK estimates for every domain in every block, aligned with the variogram model for the dominant domain.
-All rock in the resource model is assumed to have a dry bulk density of $2.68 \, \text{t/m}^3$, the average of the density measurements done on drill core in 2018.
+For each domain that contributes to a block, Multiple Indicator Kriging (MIK) was used to estimate the gold grade distribution of its selective mining units (SMUs) using nearby samples from the same domain, with the SMU size based on planned equipment size, bench height, blast hole spacing, and on the experience of the operating mine at Tarkwa.
+A 200×200×25m search ellipsoid was used for the MIK estimates for every domain in every block, aligned with the variogram model for the dominant domain.
+All rock in the resource model is assumed to have a dry bulk density of 2.68 t/m3, the average of the density measurements done on drill core in 2018.